 Photo Credits: Quinn Spooner / Aggie File.
 The International Center on the UC Davis Campus.
-UC Davis is one of the 'top producers' of Fulbright scholars.

 Seven scholars are recipients of prestigious award celebrating global perspectives